-Compo nent Description (1) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
-(2) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(3) Ambient light sensors (2) Adjust the brightness of the display, depending on the ambient light.
-(4) Internal microphones (2) Record sound.
-(5) Camera(s) Allow(s) you to video chat, record video, and record still images.
-To use your camera, see Using a camera (select products only) on page 28 .
+Component Description (1) Speakers (2) Produce sound.
+(2) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(3) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(4) Ambient light sensor Adjusts the brightness of the display, depending on the ambient light.
+(5) Camera light(s) On: One or more cameras are in use.
+(6) Camera(s) Allow(s) you to video chat, record video, and record still images.
+To use your camera, see Using a camera (select products only) on page 30.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Windows Hello (select products only) on page 49 .
+For more information, see Windows Hello (select products only) on page 50 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(6) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
-To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
-NOTE: If you have both front-facing and rear-facing cameras, when one camera lens is revealed and ready to use, the other is concealed.
-(7) Camera light On: The camera is in use.
+(7) Magnetic pen attachment areas (2) Hold an optional pen.
+Place the pen tip up (facing the top of the ., . raginette pen attacimient areas (2) computer) for optimal magnetic attachment.
+NOTE: For more information about the pen, see the documentation provided with the pen.

-The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.